munificent/craftinginterpreters/book/representing-code.md

 <aside name="token-data">

 Tokens aren't entirely homogeneous either.
-Tokens for literals store the value but other kinds of lexemes don't need that state.
+Tokens for literals store the value, but other kinds of lexemes don't need that state.
 I have seen scanners that use different classes for literals and other kinds of lexemes, but I figured I'd keep things simpler.